 In doing experiment, you should embrace it, instead of avoid it.

-What means embracing failure?
-When you encountered fail try, you can test yourself “Oh yes, it is fail.
+Does that mean embracing failure?
+When you encountered a fail try, you can test yourself “Oh yes, it is failing.
 Then why? and What’s next?”

 This is the spirit of experimentation.

-To sum up, idea development process is quite different with our usual mindset.
-As the book Think, Fast and Slow said, 95% of our decision based on the system 1, intuition.
+To sum up, the idea development process is quite different from our usual mindset.
+As the book Think, Fast and Slow said, 95% of our decision based on system 1, intuition.